In a nutshell

 No, Central Park is not the largest park in the world — not even the largest in New York City.

-The largest park in New York is Pelham Bay Park in the Bronx.
+The biggest park in New York is Pelham Bay Park in the Bronx.

-The largest city park in the world is King Salman Park in Riyadh, Saudi Arabia, at 16 km².
+The world’s largest urban park is the King Salman Park in Riyadh, Saudi Arabia, at 16 km².

 Is Central Park man-made?

-Yes, Central Park was artificially created in the middle of the 19th century.
+Yes!
+Central Park was artificially created in the mid-19th century.

-Before that, the area was a mixture of swamp, rocks and small settlements.
+Before that, the area was a mix of swamps, rock outcroppings, and small settlements.

 • Red-tailed hawks